strogo/dotcom-rendering/docs/atoms.md

 ## Content Atoms

 Content Atoms (atoms) are a mechanism to specify content in a more structured way than just text and in a way that make then reuseable across articles.
-Here are are documenting the progress made as part of supporting them in DCR.
+Here we are documenting the progress made as part of supporting them in DCR.

 This is a work in progress.